Microsoft browser extension policy

 Microsoft Edge is designed to be secure, reliable, fast and responsive by default, and to ensure that the user is always in control of their experience.

-In March 2016, Microsoft announced the upcoming availability of a native Extensions platform to be delivered in the next version of Windows later in 2016.
-When this support is available, this document will be updated to note that the native Extensions platform will be the only supported mechanism to modify the end-user experience of Microsoft Edge, including the browser configuration and the content displayed in the browser.
+Microsoft Edge Extensions, available exclusively from the Windows Store, are the only supported mechanism to modify the end-user experience of Microsoft Edge, including the browser configuration and the content displayed in the browser.

-Any other mechanism that impacts the configuration of Microsoft Edge, or the content that the browser displays, unless explicitly called out in this document is unsupported.
+Any other mechanism that impacts the configuration of Microsoft Edge, or the content that the browser displays, unless explicitly listed in this document is unsupported.

 Installation, Management, and Removal